Tunnel boring machine: Slurry shield

-In soft ground with high water pressure or where ground conditions are granular (sands and gravels) to the extent that a plug cannot be formed in the screw, Slurry Shield TBMs are employed.
-The cutterhead is filled with pressurised slurry that applies hydrostatic pressure to the excavation face.
-The slurry acts as a transport medium by mixing with the excavated material before it is pumped out of the cutterhead to a slurry separation plant, usually outside the tunnel.
-Slurry separation plants are multi-stage filtration systems, which separate spoil from the slurry to allow reuse.
-The limit to which slurry can be 'cleaned' depends on the relative particle size of the excavated material.
-Slurry TBMs are not suitable for silts and clays as the particle sizes of the spoil are less than that of the bentonite clay from which the slurry is made.
-In this case, the slurry is separated into water, which can be recycled and a clay cake, which may be polluted, that is pressed from the water.
+Slurry shield machines can be used in soft ground with high water pressure or where granular ground conditions (sands and gravels) do not allow a plug to form in the screw.
+The cutter head is filled with pressurised slurry, typically made of bentonite clay that applies hydrostatic pressure to the face.
+The slurry mixes with the muck before it is pumped to a slurry separation plant, usually outside the tunnel.

+Slurry separation plants use multi-stage filtration systems that separate spoil from slurry to allow reuse.
+The degree to which slurry can be 'cleaned' depends on the relative particle sizes of the muck.
+Slurry TBMs are not suitable for silts and clays as the particle sizes of the spoil are less than that of the bentonite.
+In this case, water is removed from the slurry leaving a clay cake, which may be polluted.